tvsnarayana/tech-interview-handbook/algorithms/README.md

 - Explain your high level approach to the interviewer.
   - Consider various approaches and explain out loud why it will/will not work.
   - Start with a brute force approach, even though it is unlikely the one you will be coding.
-  - Only start coding after he has given you the go ahead.
+  - Only start coding after the interviewer has given you the green light.
 - Start coding.
   - Always be explaining what you are currently writing/typing to the interviewer.
+  - Use clear variable names, avoid single letter names unless they are for iteration.
 - Review your code.
   - Come up with small test cases.
   - Step through the code (not your algorithm!) with those sample input.